-In addition to the services that LPL advisors provide directly to clients, when advisors affiliate with LPL, they get access to a range of services to help them build and manage their businesses.
+In addition to the services that LPL advisors provide directly to clients, when advisors affiliate with LPL Financial, they get access to a range of services to help them build and manage their businesses.
 This includes business building ideas, compliance and technology support, investment research and the execution of trades.

 How LPL Financial invests your money

-Because LPL’s advisors work independently, investment approaches and strategies vary from advisor to advisor and client to client.
+Because LPL Financial’s advisors work independently, investment approaches and strategies vary from advisor to advisor and from client to client.
 Advisors can offer customized investment advisory services, and LPL also provides advisors with programs for investing client funds.

-One option offered by LPL is the Strategic Asset Management program, which allows a high level of customization so clients can choose to exclude certain investments or emphasize others.
-The program offers access to a full range of investment options, including mutual funds, exchange-traded funds, equities, fixed income and alternative investments, such as non-traded real estate investment trusts and non-traditional exchange-traded funds.
+LPL Financial’s Strategic Asset Management program allows a high level of customization so clients can choose to exclude certain investments or emphasize others.
+The program offers access to a full range of investment options, including:

-For advisors who don’t want to create customized portfolios, there is also the option to invest clients’ money in one of LPL’s model portfolios.
-These portfolios — which include Personal Wealth Portfolios, Model Wealth Portfolios, Optimum Market Portfolios and Guided Wealth Portfolios — are professional asset allocation strategies that are created, managed and monitored by LPL.
+For advisors who don’t want to create customized portfolios, there is also the option to invest clients’ money in one of LPL Financial’s model portfolios.
+These portfolios — which include Personal Wealth Portfolios, Model Wealth Portfolios, Optimum Market Portfolios and Guided Wealth Portfolios — are professional asset allocation strategies that are created, managed and monitored by LPL Financial.
 Mutual funds and ETFs make up the investments within these portfolios, but the exact mix will depend on a client’s responses to an online questionnaire about their financial goals, investment horizon and risk tolerance.